pkeroulas/st2110-toolkit/capture/dpdk/README.md

 ## TODO

+* upstream changes following Mellanox recommendation:

+``
+[The proposed method] requires recent version of rdma-core and libiverbs [...]
+Please note, the mlx5dv_ts_to_ns() is based on timestamps in CQE from kernel queues and does not work in non-isolated mode (because DPDK catches all the traffic).
+In 20.08 we are introducing the packet scheduling feature and it provides the more reliable way to read the current device clock - read_clock() always works if schedule sending is engaged and provides the clock data from the dedicated clock queue without involving rdma_core or kernel.
+``

 * run without sudo (blocked by [smcroute](https://github.com/troglobit/smcroute/pull/112))
 * For 64-bit applications, it is recommended to use [1 GB hugepages](https://doc.dpdk.org/guides/linux_gsg/sys_reqs.html#linux-gsg-hugepages)
 * clang for bBPF compiling, maybe not necessary as we only join multicast we're interested in.